 - Free Quit Kits are available for employees and students, thanks to a Tobacco-Free campus policy grant from the American Cancer Society.
 The kits contain helpful items that have been shown to help deal with cravings, triggers and stimulation.

-- Beginning September 1, 2020, Student Health Services at Minnesota State Mankato will make Quit Kits available.
-Students, faculty, and staff can pick up a free Quit Kit at the Health Education Office, Room 100 in Carkoski Commons OR they can request delivery to an on-campus office via intracampus mail by emailing Lori.Marti@mnsu.edu.
+- Please feel free to pick up a Quit Kit at the Health Education Office, Room 100 in Carkowski Commons, OR request delivery to an on-campus office via intracampus mail by requesting one HERE.

 I am interested in tobacco treatment resources, but am not an employee or student at the Minnesota State Mankato.
 What resources are available to me?